Fresh fighting in Ethiopia’s Afar as army mounts ‘offensive’

 – ‘Break the siege’ –

-Fighting broke out last November in the country’s northernmost Tigray region after Abiy sent troops to topple the TPLF, which dominated national politics before he took office in 2018.
+Fighting broke out last November in Ethiopia’s northernmost Tigray region after Abiy sent troops to topple the TPLF, which dominated national politics before he took office in 2018.

 The 2019 Nobel Peace laureate said the move came in response to TPLF attacks on army camps.

-Government forces swiftly drove the TPLF from Tigray’s cities and towns, but the TPLF retook most of the region including its capital Mekele by late June.
+Government forces swiftly drove the TPLF from Tigray’s cities and towns, but the rebels retook most of the region including its capital Mekele by late June.

 In July the TPLF pushed into the neighbouring Afar and Amhara regions, a move it said was intended to prevent government forces from regrouping and to break what it describes as a humanitarian siege of Tigray, where the UN estimates hundreds of thousands face famine-like conditions.